wikimedia/fosdem20-web-performance-cfp/README.md

 More details about the event can be found at https://fosdem.org/.

+You can look at all the talks at https://wikimedia.github.io/fosdem20webperf/

 ## Web Performance devroom

 The Web Performance devroom will focus on ongoing open standards development and FLOSS projects that support Web Performance work.